SiliconLabs/wisun-br-linux-docker/README.md

 error while retrieving `wsbrd` sources.](#i-have-an-error-while-retrieving-wsbrd-sources)

-You may save a bunch of bytes by removing the build environment and only keeping the final image:
+You may save memory by removing the build environment and only keeping the final
+image:

     docker image prune

-If you have an IPv6 network, create a macvlan interface to allow the Docker image to access it (replace `eth0` by the name of you physical network interface):
+If you have an IPv6 network, create a macvlan interface to allow the Docker image to access it (replace `eth0` by the name of your physical network interface):

     sudo docker network create -d macvlan -o parent=eth0 wisun-net